-The Adams County Citizen Participation Plan (CPP) has been prepared to address Adams County's responsibilities as a recipient of the CDBG, HOME, and NSP funds, as it relates to Federally-funded programs and associated reporting requirements for the U.S. Department of Housing and Urban Development (HUD).
+The CPP has been prepared to address Adams County's responsibilities as a recipient of CDBG, HOME, ESG and NSP funds, as it relates to federally-funded programs and associated reporting requirements for the U.S. Department of Housing and Urban Development (HUD).